DeepC2: AI-powered Covert Command and Control on OSNs: Implementation

-To train the model, we crawled avatars of different sizes from 115,887 Twitter users and randomly selected avatars from 19,137 users to build the training and testing set.
-We chose avatars of size 400x400 randomly to make up input pairs with label 1.
+(2) \textbf{Training}.
+The model was implemented with Python 3.6 and PyTorch 1.5.
+To train the model, we crawled avatars of different sizes from 115,887 Twitter users and randomly selected 19,137 sets of avatars to build the dataset.
+Twitter provides 4 different sizes of avatars: 48x48, 73x73, 200x200 and 400x400.
+We randomly chose avatars of size 400x400 to make up input pairs with label 1.
 Due to the lack of original pictures of the avatars, we used avatars with sizes of 200x200 and 400x400 from the same user to make up input pairs with label 0.
 The ratio of input pairs marked as 0 and 1 is 1:2.
-Finally, we obtained 19,137 ``same'' image pairs and 38,274 different image pairs.
-We used 75\% of them for training and 25\% for testing.
-The threshold for Euclidean distance was set to 0.02 (see Appendix \ref{app:threshold}).
-If the distance was lower than 0.02, two inputs were considered to be similar; if higher, they were considered to be different.
+Based on a preliminary experiment (Appendix~\ref{app:threshold}), the threshold for Euclidean distance was set to 0.02.